 International Bond ETFs: Australia, Brazil, China, And More

 U.S.-based investors long ago embraced geographic diversification within equity portfolios as a source of return enhancement and risk reduction, and they have gradually increased weightings to international stocks in recent years as the discrepancy in return potential has become increasingly significant.
-But that same attitude has yet to make its way to bonds; most U.S. portfolios are severely lacking in terms of international fixed income exposure, a condition that is puzzling in the current environment.
-With a mounting debt burden and record low rates, it isn’t difficult to argue that certain international debt markets offer both higher yields and lower risk exposure [see also International Bond ETFs: Cruising Through All The Options].
+But that same attitude has yet to make its way to bonds; most U.S. portfolios are severely lacking in terms of international fixed income exposure [see also International Bond ETFs: Cruising Through All The Options].

 Just as ETFs gradually opened up to include stock markets in just about every major global economy in the early 2000s, there are now a record number of international fixed income products.
 And the selection is no longer limited to broad-based funds consisting of Treasuries of developed market governments; the current lineup of tools features options for precise exposure to bonds from various regions, credit qualities, and durations.
-At present, the lineup includes:
+Here are some of the most popular options:

 - Emerging Markets (Local Currency Denominated) (ELD)

 - China (CHLC, DSUM)

 The ETFs and ETNs highlighted above allow investors to construct a broad-based, balanced bond portfolio with all the inherent benefits of the exchange-traded structure [Download 101 ETF Lessons Every Financial Advisor Should Learn].